The high level track starts at A2.2 level, which means that you must already know the basics of that language.

-All language classes in the intensive track will be taught in the target language.
-If you for example choose German as your intensive track language the lecturer will only speak German in class!
-After four years you will reach CEFR level C1 in the intensive track.
-It is advised to choose your best language in the intensive track.
-The intensive tracks offers three options: German, French and Spanish.
+All high level language classes will be taught in the target language.
+If you for example choose German as your high level language the lecturer will only speak German in class!
+After four years you will have reached at least a CEFR level B2.2 on all skills (reading, listening, writing and speaking).
+It is advised to choose your best language on high level.
+The high level offers three options: German, French and Spanish.

-The regular track will start at absolute beginners' level.
-After four years the end level of the regular track is B1 according to CEFR.
-The regular track also offers three options: German, French and Spanish.
+The medium level track starts at absolute beginners' level.
+At the end of the medium level track you will have reached at least a CEFR level B1.
+The medium level also offers three options: German, French and Spanish.

 Choosing your languages